Distributed Computing for Emerging Smart Networks Workshop

 Smart cities rely on the deployment of novel technologies and IT tools to cultivate intelligent and customized applications that cater to various aspects of urban life.
 This encompasses a broad spectrum of domains, including but not limited to smart living, mobility, economy, environment, and governance.
 Innovation flourishes across these diverse sectors, with a plethora of applications waiting to be proposed and implemented.
 From enhancing quality of life to improving transportation systems, fostering economic vitality, preserving natural resources, and streamlining governance processes, the potential for smart city solutions knows no bounds.

 The workshop aims to be a major forum for researchers, interested in the design, development and evaluation of systems, platforms and architectures for smart cities applications and services.
 The workshop on Digital cities and Emerging, Smart and Sustainable Networks (DiCES-N) invites researchers, practitioners, policymakers, and industry experts to submit papers on cutting-edge smart computing solutions aimed at advancing sustainability in urban environments.
-Highlights of the workshop will include a high quality single-track technical program and an invited speaker.
+Highlights of the workshop will include a high quality single-track technical program and invited speakers.

 Main Topics of interest